-Our lawyers who practice in the personal injury area also are well-versed in litigating or otherwise resolving wrongful death claims, and have significant experience in not only resolving the dispute, but in getting the Probate Court’s approval of any settlement or distribution.
-Whether you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus area or other locations nearby; we have you covered.
+Our Lancaster wrongful death attorneys focus their practice on personal injury law as a whole.
+Because of this, they are experienced litigators with significant courtroom experience.
+Whether arguing wrongful death claims, resolving disputes, or working with the Probate Court to approve settlements and distributions, you can be confident that our wrongful death lawyers will fight for your rights.
+If you are located in Central Ohio, Southeastern Ohio, Fairfield County, Hocking County, Licking County, Pickaway County, Franklin County, Lancaster, Baltimore, Circleville, Buckeye Lake, Newark, Logan, Canal Winchester, the Greater Columbus area or other locations nearby; we have you covered.
 Check out the nearest location to you by clicking Our Locations Page

-Before calling, it is important that you gather as much evidence as you can.
+It is important that you gather as much evidence as you can.
+During a free consultation an attorney will be reviewing the evidence that you produce.
+Based on the substance of that evidence and information, an attorney will provide legal advice to pursue a case, or advise that there is no foundation for a lawsuit.
+Because of this, you want to make sure that you have all your evidence gathered prior to a consultation.
+There may be more items requested later, but you want your attorney to see all the facts upfront.
 This may include medical bills, notes that you took regarding your loved one’s medical condition and treatment, police reports, emails discussing concern over an unsafe working condition, pictures of commercial products showing unsafe conditions, and many more.
 Even if you think a detail may not be significant, we ask that you gather it for our attorneys to review.
 Based on experience and an understanding of the law, we may be able to use evidence that you regard as “junk.”

 After we have received all of your evidence, our attorneys will conduct their own investigation, review the provided materials, and legal research to determine if your case has merit.
 While it is our goal to fight for your right to collect an award for damages, it is regrettable that some cases may be declined.